Frequently Asked Questions (FAQ) for MCH Students

 - Students cannot use positions to teach or fill TA appointments

-- Students receiving support from Center funds (provided through HRSA) must be a citizen of the US or a foreign national having in his/her possession a visa permitting permanent residence in the United States, or a non-citizen national.
+- Students receiving support from Center funds (provided through HRSA) must be a citizen of the US or a foreign national having in their possession a visa permitting permanent residence in the United States, or a non-citizen national.

-How does the stipend work?
 What’s the process for getting paid?

 How do I apply?